zoracles/chainlink/core/services/signatures/dkg/DESIGN.md

    3. Once a node has received partial signatures from sufficiently many participants, it can construct the signature as described in step 4 of the S & S protocol.,

+# Initial harness

+It would be best to run the participants at least in docker containers.
+Might as well build it into chainlink, I guess.
+That means that there needs to be a database representation of the node data.

+But that seems premature.
+The current task is to simply "Extend ethdss_test tests to communicate over libp2p."
+I could even do that in the current test.
+What would that show, though?
+In that case, I would do the whole thing as a bunch of go routines, I guess.
+Is there any way to make that part of an incremental development?

+An advantage of starting with a go-routine-based version would be that it's easy to benchmark how big / expensive the calculations will get.

+Another issue: I have moved away from the Rabin DKG, and now want to do the Pedersen version, because it's much more economical in terms of bandwidth.
+Should I implement DSS using the Pedersen DKG, first??

+Let's build this into chainlink, but with a very primitive interface to start with.
+Takes a set of files with the relevant data, and outputs the public key and reconstructed private key.
+Each node running in a docker container.
+Just a straight Pedersen DKG, to start with.